julie-christopoulos/julie-christopoulos.github.io/project.md

 A number of approaches can be taken to further develop this automized algorithm:

 * 1)**It would be beneficial in the future to include more MLH scenes from different contexts (e.g. observations from different times, regions, environments)**.
 Providing more complex scenes in different regions could provide more context for the algorithm.
-Field campaigns such as 2020-2022 ACTIVATE, CAMP2Ex (2019), LISTOS (2018), TRACER-AQ (2021), and CPEX-CV (2022) could be incorporated into such an algorithm.
+Field campaigns such as 2020 ACTIVATE, 2021 ACTIVATE, 2022 ACTIVATE, CAMP2Ex (2019), LISTOS (2018), TRACER-AQ (2021), and CPEX-CV (2022) could be incorporated into such an algorithm.

 * **In addition, several other lidar observables could prove to be useful in addition to the predictors shown in this project**.For example, 1064nm aerosol depolarization, relative humidity, and mixing ratio gradients could be used as predictors to characterize the height of the boundary layer as well.